jackanakin/solid/README.md

 We should choose an aproach when are no more objects available to give out, create a new instance of the object or wait for one to be available

 Example: ThreadPoolExecutor, apache BasicDataSource

+## 7 - Structural Design Patterns
+`Deal with how classes and objects are arranged or composed`

+### 7.1 Adapter aka Wrapper
+`Allows objects with incompatible interfaces to collaborate`

+Class adapter (two-way) - Uses inheritance: the adapter inherits interfaces from both objects at the same time

+Object adapter - Uses the object composition principle: the adapter implements the interface of one object and wraps the other one